docarray/docarray/docs/advanced/document-store/benchmark.md

 ````

 When we consider each query as a Document, we can convert the above metrics into query/document per second, i.e. QPS/DPS.
-Higher values are better (except for `Recall@10`).
+Higher values are better.

 ````{tab} In-Memory in QPS